 The ultimate goal of quiet time for kids is for your child to play independently.
 But sometimes, especially when you are first starting with a quiet time routine, your child may need a little inspiration or direction for their independent play.

-Here are three 3 favorites (breakfast invitation) activities that can be used as quiet time:
+Here are three 3 favorite (breakfast invitation) activities that can be used as quiet time:

 Here are a few easy, no-setup options that your child can get themselves: